Hierarchy of Non-Markovianity and $k$-divisibility phase diagram of Quantum Processes in Open Systems: ACKNOWLEDGMENTS

-This work is supported partially by the National Center for Theoretical Sciences and Minister of Science and Technology, Taiwan, grant numbers NSC 101-2628-M-006-003-MY3, and MOST 103-2112-M-006-017-MY4.
-GYC is supported by the Minister of Science and Technology, Taiwan, grant numbers MOST 102-2112-M-005-009-MY3.
+This work is supported partially by the National Center for Theoretical Sciences and Minister of Science and Technology, Taiwan, Grant No. NSC 101-2628-M-006-003-MY3 and No. MOST 103-2112-M-006-017-MY4.
+G.Y.C. is supported by the Minister of Science and Technology, Taiwan, Grant No. MOST 102-2112-M-005-009-MY3.